odioski/RADICO/NFO.md

 ### 🚀 Introduction

-**RADICO** stands at the intersection of traditional Linux networking tools and cutting-edge artificial intelligence.
-Whether you're a system administrator troubleshooting enterprise networks, a developer debugging connectivity issues, or a Linux enthusiast learning the ropes, RADICO adapts to your skill level and provides exactly the assistance you need.
+**RADICA** stands at the intersection of traditional Linux networking tools and cutting-edge artificial intelligence.
+Whether you're a system administrator troubleshooting enterprise networks, a developer debugging connectivity issues, or a Linux enthusiast learning the ropes, RADICA adapts to your skill level and provides exactly the assistance you need.

 ### 🌟 Key Features